180 Participants Needed

 The trial does not specify if you need to stop your current medications.
 However, it seems that participants are required to be on anti-coagulants or anti-platelet drugs, or have a specific condition related to polyp size, so you may need to continue your current medication if it falls into these categories.

-What data supports the effectiveness of the treatment Doppler Endoscopic Probe (DEP) for monitoring bleeding after polyp removal?
+What prior data suggests that the Doppler Endoscopic Probe is safe for monitoring bleeding after polyp removal?

-How is the Doppler Endoscopic Probe treatment different from other treatments for bleeding after polyp removal?
+What evidence suggests that the Doppler Endoscopic Probe is effective for preventing delayed bleeding after polyp removal?

 DM